hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### User Input Validation

-Enforcing user input validation (business invariants) should primarily sit at the service layer and be implemented using the [ZIO Prelude framework](https://zio.dev/zio-prelude/functional-data-types/validation).
+Enforcing user input validation (business invariants) should primarily sit at the service layer and be implemented using the
+[ZIO Prelude framework](https://zio.dev/zio-prelude/functional-data-types/validation).

-While it may also be partially implemented at the REST entry point level via OpenAPI specification, it is crucial to enforce validation at the service level as well.
+While partially implementing user input validation at the REST entry point level via OpenAPI specification, it is crucial to enforce validation at the service level as well.
 This implementation ensures consistency and reliability across all interfaces that may call our services, recognizing that REST may not be the sole interface interacting with our services.

 ```scala
 class ConnectionServiceImpl() extends ConnectionService {